Senneseph/Rust-Edge-Gateway/docs-content/intro.md

-# Edge Hive Platform
+# Rust Edge Gateway Platform

-Welcome to Edge Hive - a Rust-powered serverless edge platform that provides high-performance API endpoints with minimal resource usage.
+Welcome to Rust Edge Gateway - a Rust-powered serverless edge platform that provides high-performance API endpoints with minimal resource usage.

-## What is Edge Hive?
+## What is Rust Edge Gateway?

-Edge Hive is a lightweight alternative to AWS Lambda that:
+Rust Edge Gateway is a lightweight alternative to AWS Lambda that:

 - **Eliminates cold starts** - Workers stay warm and ready
 - **Uses minimal memory** - Native Rust binaries with sub-megabyte footprint